olliw42/mLRS-docu/docs/DRONECAN.md

 > [!NOTE]
 > You need to reboot the flight controller after having adjusted CAN_P1_DRIVER, in order to see the parameter CAN_D1_UC_SER_EN.

-Then reboot the flight controller (again).
+Then reboot the flight controller (this might be the second required reboot if you changed CAN_D1_UC_SER_EN).

 #### RC